Academic integrity statements for your syllabi

 - Visit the college’s Academic Honesty Policy web site: http://www.baruch.cuny.edu/academic/academic_honesty.html

 - Read the material it contains.

-- Send me an email (or bring a signed statement to class) truthfully stating that you have read the web page, understood it, and that you agree to act according to the principles it expresses, and that you understand that sanctions for academic dishonesty range from an F for the assignment to an F for the course. [or the range you prefer]
+- Send me an email (or bring a signed statement to class) truthfully stating that you have read the web page, understood it, agree to act according to the principles it expresses, and that you understand that sanctions for academic dishonesty range from an F for the assignment to an F for the course. [or the range you prefer]

 For further discussion of plagiarism and clarification of its parameters, see the online plagiarism tutorial prepared by members of the Newman Library faculty at http://newman.baruch.cuny.edu/help/plagiarism/default.htm.
 If questions remain, ask me.
 Ignorance is not an acceptable excuse for unacceptable practices.
 For the record, if you violate the precepts of academic integrity you will receive a zero for the assignment [or insert the academic sanction you prefer] and your name will be forwarded to the Office of the Dean of Students, where a notation will become part of your file at Baruch.

 Baruch’s Writing Center